stefandr99/MEqTest/README.md

-What we have:
-* Mockup design for landing page
-* Mockup design for post page
-* Mockup design for search page

 To do:
+* Use SVG instead of images https://www.drawsvg.org/drawsvg.html
-* Find a decent design
+* Make a login page
-* Fix font postpage
-* Fix mathml box on mobile devices
+* Add users to db
+* Add more theory pages
+* Display comments from db